Remo: images and annotations management for Computer Vision¶

 python -m remo_app init

 This will download some additional packages and create a folder .remo in your home directory.
 By default, this is the location where Remo looks for its configuration file, remo.json.

 3. Optional: separate python library¶

-Remo comes pre-installed with remo-python library.
-Optionally, you can also install the python library in a separate Python 3.5+ environment and use it to interface with remo app.
+When installing remo, you also automatically install the remo-python library.
+Optionally, you can install the python library in a separate Python 3.5+ environment and use it to interface with remo app.

 # First activate your Python work environment pip install remo-sdk

-Remo is a web-server running on your local machine.
-Once Remo is running, you can call it from code in most programming languages through the REST API.
-We provide an open source Python SDK to facilitate calling remo from Python 3.5+ environments.
+Remo is a web-server running on your local or server machine.
+Once remo is running, you can call it from code in most programming languages through the REST API.
+We provide an open source Python library to call remo from Python 3.5+ environments.